 The study of history offers tools for retrieving and interpreting the past—and, in the process, for better understanding the questions and challenges of our own time.
-The faculty and students of Indiana University's Department of History apply these tools to inquiries that range across geographic and disciplinary boundaries.
+The faculty and students of Indiana University's Department of History apply these tools to inquiries that range across geographic and temporal boundaries.

-Graduate Application Deadlines
+Graduate Application Deadlines were

 How to Apply (for admission to any of our graduate programs)

 Just some of the books faculty members published in the past few years.